Robert Trump

 Robert Stewart Trump (August 26, 1948 – August 15, 2020) was an American businessman and investor.
-He was the younger brother of U.S. president Donald Trump, and was a loyal supporter of Donald's political career.
+He was the younger brother of Donald Trump and a loyal supporter of his political career.
+Donald was elected the 45th and 47th president of the United States.

-Trump served on the board of directors for ZeniMax Media, parent company to Bethesda Softworks, a position he occupied from 1999 until his death in 2020.
+Trump served on the board of directors for ZeniMax Media, parent company to Bethesda Softworks, from 1999 until his death in 2020.
 In addition to being a board member at ZeniMax, he was also an investor in the company.

-In the years before his death, Robert Trump was the president of the the Trump Organization, a business owned by the Trump siblings.
-At some point, he also worked as a real estate developer.
+In the years before his death, Robert Trump was the president of the Trump Organization, a business owned by the Trump siblings.
+He also worked as a real estate developer.

 Early life and education

-Robert Trump was born in Queens on August 26, 1948, to Fred Trump and Mary Anne MacLeod.
+Robert Stewart Trump was born in Queens on August 26, 1948, to Fred Trump and Mary Anne MacLeod.
 He was the youngest of their five children; his siblings were Maryanne, Fred Jr., Elizabeth, and Donald.
 He graduated from St Paul's School in Garden City, Long Island.
 Trump attended Boston University, where he majored in economics; while there, he played soccer and was the MVP and team captain in 1969.